sindresorhus/atom-editorconfig/readme.md

 - `trim_trailing_whitespace` *(supported values: `true`, `false`)*
 - `insert_final_newline` *(supported values: `true`, `false`; Setting this to `false` strips final newlines)*

->> Any malformed or missing property is set to `auto` which leaves the control to Atom.
+> :bulb: Any malformed or missing property is set to `auto` which leaves the control to Atom.

 ## Features

 - Applies the above settings from your `.editorconfig` file
 - Syntax highlights `.editorconfig` files
 - Ability to [generate](#generate-config) an `.editorconfig` file based on the current settings
-- Displays a nifty :mouse: in the statusBar whose color shows you if editorconfig takes action for tyour current editor-pane.
+- Displays a nifty :mouse: in the statusBar whose color shows you if editorconfig takes action for tyour current editor-pane
-- Clicking on the :mouse: displays a descriptive summary about the current state of editorconfig.
+- Clicking on the :mouse: displays a descriptive summary about the current state of editorconfig
-- Recognizes if you save any `.editorconfig`-file and reapplies all settings to **all** opened editor-panes.
+- Recognizes if you save any `.editorconfig`-file and reapplies all settings to **all** opened editor-panes

 ## Example file